H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 - Provides one place to adjust timeouts, error handling, or URL changes.
 - Encodes the principle that Fifth DGM’s outputs are *advisory* and introspective, not imperative.

-A global `fifth_dgm = FifthDGMIntegration()` instance makes it easy to import and use in other services without duplicating configuration.
+A global instance makes it easy to import and use in other services without duplicating configuration.

 ---